 - Instructional days amendment request

-- All LEAs (including charters) shall submit the following annually by June 30th:
+All LEAs (including charters) shall submit the following annually to [email protected]:

-- Signed and completed Dropout Recovery Program assurance document
+- Signed and completed Dropout Recovery Program Assurances

 - LEA definition of Satisfactory Monthly Progress